menker-cs/Elixir/README.md

 Welcome to **Hidden Menu** – a mod menu made to be simple, free, and always up to date.

 * **🆓 Free Forever:**
   Hidden is and always will be a free menu so anyone can use it.
-No paywalls, no paid menu just download and enjoy.
 * **📂 Open Source:**
   Anyone can check the code to make sure it’s clean and safe.